devlead/Polly/README.md

 **Please note:** The Polly.Net40Async package is only needed if you are targeting .NET 4.0 and need async capabilities.
 If you are targeting .NET 4.5 or greater, please use the standard Polly package.

-### .NET Core 1.0 RTM beta package
+### .NET Core 1.0 RTM package (beta)

-A beta package supporting .NET Core 1.0 RTM (Microsoft's 27 June 2016 release) is available via [Polly issues](https://github.com/App-vNext/Polly/issues) and intended shortly via [Nuget](https://www.nuget.org/packages/polly).
+A Polly beta package supporting .NET Core 1.0 RTM (Microsoft's 27 June 2016 release) is available via [Polly issues](https://github.com/App-vNext/Polly/issues) and intended shortly via [Nuget](https://www.nuget.org/packages/polly).

 # Usage